 Katherine DiVasto L’21

-After graduation, Kate pursued advocacy in the clinical psychology research field for two years.
-As a lab manager for the Laboratory for Clinical and Developmental Studies at Columbia University’s Teachers College, Kate assisted various projects aimed to improve prevention of suicide and self-harm among youths.
-Kate co-authored an article about addressing gaps between clinical psychology researchers and practitioners to expand access to effective therapies.
-Kate presented her findings at a national psychological research conference, advocating researchers to address the severe lack of research on suicide risk among individuals with incarceration history.
+Prior to law school, Kate attended Harvard College.
+In addition to volunteering in teaching based projects, Kate also researched ways to improve youths’ access to effective therapies at the Weisz Laboratory for Youth Mental Health.
+Kate was also a 2015 Arthur Liman Summer Pubic Interest Intern at Greater Boston Legal Service’s Children’s Disability Project where she advocated for youths’ access to disability benefits.
+After graduation, Kate pursued advocacy in the clinical psychology research field for two years as a lab manager for the Laboratory for Clinical and Developmental Studies at Columbia University’s Teachers College.
+In this role, she assisted various projects aimed to improve prevention of suicide and self-harm among youths and co-authored an article about addressing gaps between researchers and practitioners to expand access to effective therapies.